reymon359/book-sentences/the-pragmatic-programmer/README.md

 With DRY, you’re looking to minimize duplication within a system, whereas with orthogonality you reduce the interdependency among the system’s components.
 It may be a clumsy word, but if you use the principle of orthogonality, combined closely with the DRY principle, you’ll find that the systems you develop are more flexible, more understandable, and easier to debug, test, and maintain.

+You can write good, orthogonal code in just about any language.
+At the same time, every language has temptations: features that can lead to increased coupling and decreased orthogonality.

 ### Topic 11 Reversibility

 > Nothing is more dangerous than an idea if it’s the only one you have.